 Two additional highlights of this decade include our club achieving 501(c)3 status in 2008 under the leadership of member Alice Kirchner and a 2008-2009 service project to refurbish the Bethesda Mission Women and Children’s Center in Harrisburg under the leadership of Pres.
 Debra Crum.

-How the Zonta Club of Harrisburg-Hershey fulfilled ZI’s Mission from 2010-2020
+How the Zonta Club of Harrisburg and Hershey fulfilled ZI’s Mission from 2010-2020

-This decade of the Zonta Club of Harrisburg-Hershey’s history found the Club continuing its involvement with ZI District 3.
+This decade of the Zonta Club of Harrisburg and Hershey’s history found the Club continuing its involvement with ZI District 3.
 In April 2012 we hosted the District 3 Areas 3 & 4 Workshop under the leadership of President Twyla Courtot.
-Under the leadership of President Nancy Fodor, the Zonta Club of Harrisburg-Hershey won its 6th and 7th ZI District 3 Governor’s Cup Awards in October 2017 and October 2018 followed by our 8th Governor’s Cup Award in 2019 under the leadership of President Elaine Weinert.
+Under the leadership of President Nancy Fodor, the Zonta Club of Harrisburg and Hershey won its 6th and 7th ZI District 3 Governor’s Cup Awards in October 2017 and October 2018 followed by our 8th Governor’s Cup Award in 2019 under the leadership of President Elaine Weinert.
 Three years in a row!
 Amazing!

-This decade also found Zonta International making giant strides in the use of technology to promote service and advocacy, and the Zonta Club of Harrisburg-Hershey followed its lead.
+This decade also found Zonta International making giant strides in the use of technology to promote service and advocacy, and the Zonta Club of Harrisburg and Hershey followed its lead.

 ZI began to communicate with clubs and individual members frequently via email, promoting advocacy efforts and updating members on progress of service projects.
 Our first “Zonta Says ‘No’ to Violence against Women” Rally was held in December 2013 under the leadership of President Deb Crum.
 The Rallies have continued every year since then.
 Our first electronic “Zonta says ‘No’” billboard to celebrate the 16 days against violence campaign happened during Suzanne Gale’s Presidency.
 Suzanne also oversaw an unusual 35th Anniversary Celebration: the “Zonta Zerby”!